About the Journal

 Focus and Scope

 Jurnal Entomologi Indonesia (JEI) (P-ISSN: 1829-7722; E-ISSN: 2089-0257) is an open-access dan peer-reviewed journal that publishes original research papers, reviews, and short communications that covers the basic and applied aspect of insects and mites or other arthropods in agriculture, forestry, human and animal health, and natural resources and environmental management.
-Scope of JEI includes behavior, biology, biosystematics, ecology, molecular biology, conservation biology, medical entomology, urban entomology, physiology & taxonomy, control of insects and mites or other arthropods.
+Scope of JEI includes behavior, biology, biosystematics, ecology, molecular biology, conservation biology, medical entomology, urban entomology, physiology & taxonomy, control of insects and mites or other arthropods particularly the oriental tropics and Indonesia.

 Jurnal Entomologi Indonesia is a peer-reviewed scientific journal that publishes original research articles, reviews, and short communications.
 All of the manuscripts must be submitted through online submission and go through a peer-review process.